-- 6. Every bedroom has a memory box which can be filled with personal memorabilia.
-It aids residents living with dementia to recognise their room and can prompt conversations and reminiscence too. - 7.
+- 6. Stable doors have a larger than standard memory box which can be filled with personal memorabilia.
+It illuminates on approach and aids residents living with dementia to recognise their room and can prompt conversations and reminiscence too. - 7.
 Dementia friendly crockery can be easier to see against a table cloth and the lip on one side gives greater depth to improve the dining experience. - 8.
-Motion sensor lighting is also used in bathrooms and corridors to assist residents at night. (image not shown) - Doors to ensuite wet rooms are fitted with two-way door hinges, allowing them to be opened inwards and outwards for dual access.
+Motion sensor lighting is also used in bathrooms and corridors to assist residents at night. (image not shown) - 9.
+Doors to ensuite wet rooms are fitted with two-way door hinges, allowing them to be opened inwards and outwards for dual access.
 Appropriate fittings and aids are in place to prevent scalding, slipping and flooding. (image not shown) - 10.
 Electronic care planning system monitors care and captures information.
 It can be accessed by family members to keep them up to date. (image not shown) - Safety and comfort are our foremost concern, so furniture is arranged with enough space so as not to impose barriers or obstacles with risks for falling and slipping minimised. (image not shown)